mrkurger/date-night-app2/docs/WORKFLOW_ERROR_MONITORING.md

 You can manually trigger the log collection workflow:

 1. Go to the "Actions" tab in the GitHub repository
-2. Select the "Sync Workflow Error Logs" workflow (using the fixed version)
+2. Select the "Sync Workflow Error Logs (Robust)" workflow
 3. Click "Run workflow"
 4. Select the branch and click "Run workflow"

+### Conflict Resolution

+The workflow includes an advanced conflict resolution mechanism:

+1. When conflicts are detected between local changes and the remote repository:

+   - A new branch is created with a timestamp-based name
+   - Changes are committed to this branch
+   - A pull request is automatically created
+   - The PR can be reviewed and merged manually

+2. When no conflicts are detected:
+   - Changes are committed directly to the main branch
+   - The workflow completes without manual intervention

 ## Extending the System